-Climate Change has many issues stemming from it and these will be examined under four headings :-
+Climate Change has many issues stemming from it and these will be examined under four headings:

-1 Climate change impact: the location and design of development;

-- 2 The reduction in energy use;

-- 3 The reduction of emissions;

-- 4 The promotion of renewable energy resources.
+- 1 The location and design of development; - 2 The reduction in energy use and emissions; - 3 The promotion of renewable energy resources.
+New development and pollution; - 4 The effects on ecology.